 - Crown Prince: Sheikh Ammar bin Humaid Al Nuaimi

-Famous for its cultural attractions such as the Dhow Yard, Ajman Museum, and Al Muwayhat, Ajman is the UAE’s smallest emirate and is located between Sharjah and Umm Al Quwain.
+Famous for its cultural attractions such as the Dhow Yard, Ajman Museum, and Al Muwayhat, Ajman is located between Sharjah and Umm Al Quwain.
+Despite being the UAE’s smallest emirate, Ajman holds a great deal of cultural and historical significance.
 Its capital, also named Ajman, is the UAE’s fifth largest city after Dubai, Abu Dhabi, Sharjah, and Al Ain.

 The royal family of Ajman, Al Nuaimi, is a descendant of an Arabian tribe with connections to Saudi Arabia and Qatar.
 Under the rule of Sheikh Rashid bin Humaid Al Nuaimi, the family gained power and Sheikh Rashid chose Ajman as his seat of power.
 He was eventually supported by Ras Al Khaimah and Sharjah.
 Sheikh Rashid Passed away in 1981 and was succeeded by his son, Sheikh Humaid, the current Emir of Ajman.

-- Sheikh Humaid bin Rashid Al Nuaimi: Ajman, the capital of the emirate of Ajman, was once a small coastal fishing village and it was the efforts of Sheikh Humaid that turned it into the large modern city it is today.
+- Sheikh Humaid bin Rashid Al Nuaimi: Sheikh Humaid is Ajman’s tenth ruler and a member of the UAE Supreme Council of the Union.
+Ajman, the capital of the emirate of Ajman, was once a small coastal fishing village and it was the efforts of Sheikh Humaid that turned it into the large modern city it is today.
 Sheikh Humaid was initially educated in Dubai and then continued his studies in Cairo.
 He contributed a lot to the development of Ajman’s economy and education system.

 Ajman University of Science and Technology, one of the UAE’s most renowned educational facilities, is the result of Sheikh Humaid’s contributions.
 Emir of Ajman is also an avid supporter of women’s rights and receives full credit for the establishment of the first supportive center for women’s movement in the region, Umm Al Moumineen Women’s Association.